Church history can be a journey through doctrinal

 1742 - Moravian Leader Count Zinzendorf visited Shekomeko, New York and baptized six

-1743 - David Brainerd started ministry to North American Indians
+1743 - David Brainerd started ministry to Native Americans.

-1744 - Thomas Thompson resigned his position as dean at the University of Cambridge to
+1744 - Thomas Thompson resigned from his position as dean at the University of Cambridge

-requested to begin mission work in Africa.
-In 1751, Thompson would become the first S.P.G.
+begin mission work in Africa.
+In 1751, Thompson would become the first S.P.G. missionary to

 1745 - One day in late December, David Brainerd, missionary to Native Americans, wrote in